 Take your run outside

-Training for Hood to Coast, the Portland Marathon or just looking to become more active?
+Training for a marathon or just looking to become more active?
 Our network of bridges allows Portlanders to easily tailor the length of their waterfront runs.
 One loop can range from three to seven miles, depending on which bridges you cross.
 There are myriad routes to try to vary your mileage.
 Portland public schools also offer state-of-the-art tracks (with plenty of stairs and bleachers) to use for your fitness well-being.

 Lace up your hiking boots